igneous-labs/inf-1.5/docs/v2/README.md

     - `protocol_fee_lamports` if `withheld_lamports` balance is not enough to cover decrement
   - Effect of using any previously accumulated yield and protocol fees to soften the loss
   - Enforces the invariant that the pool is never insolvent for LPers

-- In both cases, self-CPI `LogSigned` to log data about how much yield/loss was observed

 Special-cases: